kontent-ai/gatsby-packages/examples/dsg-ssr/README.md

 ### Server side rendering

 Server side rendering is completely isolated from Gatsby GraphQL model when generating the page.
 The data is fetched at the request time.
-In this example, Kontent Graphql API is used as a source of article content.
+In this example, Kontent.ai Graphql API is used as a source of article content.
 ANd it is being fetch by standard [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API).

 ```js
 export async function getServerData(context) {